 Sorkin had done foundational work in the 1980s theorizing what the properties of a space-time discretely constituted might be, and after spending some time studying under Sorkin at Syracuse University in the late 1990s, Surya joined the Theoretical Physics Group at the Raman Research Institute in Bangalore.
 She is now part of that small but devoted cadre of theoretical scientists chipping away at the mammoth task of creating mathematical structures that illuminate how a discrete view of space-time might model our universe and unite quantum theory and gravitation at last.

 The job rests on describing the “causal structure” of space-time, which involves developing a mathematical system that explains how events are causally connected to each other, how to describe the distance between events, and how to define sets and elucidate how those sets map to the 4-dimensional manifolds that make up the macroscopic space-time we are used to.
 The effort requires stretching existing math to new areas and, when that can’t be done, inventing new mathematical objects entirely.
-It is a dizzying re-imagining of Everything and Surya is at its epicenter, though characteristically she describes her own contributions as “modest.”
+It is a dizzying re-imagining of Everything and Surya has contributed numerous papers in its development, though characteristically she describes her own contributions as “modest.”

 We won’t let her get off that easily, though, will we?
 She has written papers on locality, quantum measure, scalar field Green functions, wave functions, and phase transitions in causal set theory that span the range of quantum kinematics, quantum dynamics, and field theory.
 Along with Lisa Glaser, Astrid Eichhorn, Fay Dowker, and of course Rafael Sorkin, she is adding crucial supports to nothing less than a grand new theory of Reality Itself.